programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Arguably, the Harper government's regime aligned Women's Rights to social portfolios such as Justice and Health, while Trudeau raised the Status of Women profile to some degree by including the Equal Pay committee.
 The connection between committees focussed on Women's Rights and strong portfolios like Health, Finance and Citizen and Immigration in the Trudeau government is worthy of more detailed analysis.
 Status of Women in this context appears to hold a more central (closer to the origin) position than the Status of Women committee in Harper's government.
 That said, the number of data points in this case are still fairly small to draw a definitive conclusion.
 Perhaps other sources of evidence could be visualised in a similar way to confirm or deny this point.

 The previously held agenda between women and indigenous peoples has been displaced in the Trudeau case.
 As discussed earlier, the [National Inquiry into Missing and Murdered Indigenous Women and Girls](https://www.aadnc-aandc.gc.ca/eng/1448633299414/1448633350146) displaced the mandate for the Violence Against Indigenous Women committee that existed during Harper's tenure.
 The history of this transition is complex, but political pressure was applied to the Harper government to create the National Inquiry into Missing and Murdered Indigenous Women following the trial of Robert Pickton and reports of insufficient police investigations for missing indigenous women.
-Harper refused to conduct an inquiry citing that the CPC was the better approach.
-Trudeau made it an election promise to include the inquiry, thus displacing the committee.
+Harper refused to conduct an inquiry citing that the CPC was the better approach.[^pickton] Trudeau made it an election promise to include the inquiry, thus displacing the committee.
 To a degree, Harper appears to have given violence against Indigenous Women a fairly central role in Parliamentary Committee planning.
 This evidence is a counterpoint to criticisms that Harper did not take the issue of Missing and Murdered Indigenous Women seriously.

 The differences between the two relationships raise important questions about the role of the Status of Women in political discourse and its interconnections among racial identity, public finance, health and social justice to be explored perhaps in more detailed qualitative work.
 It also raises important questions about a focus on gender in general (as per the Status of Women portfolio) or more specifically as it applies to a marginalized group (Missing and Murdered Indigenous Women).
 A policy paper related to the benefits of an Inquiry versus Parliamentary Committee discussion seems reasonable after examining this evidence.
 Perhaps there is an argument that the exchange of IWFA for ESPE is a glass ceiling of sorts, artificially placing a quota on women's issues while established portfolios remain untouched.
+As an exploratory tool, CA helps us identify such themes from empirical observation rather than relying on theory or personal bias.

 ## Conclusion